Low-energy atmospheric neutrino flux calculation with accelerator-data-driven tuning: Systematic uncertainty

 As discussed in Section~\ref{sec:accelerator-data}, accelerator data do not cover the entire phase space relevant to neutrino production.
 In such an uncovered phase-space, the weight was not applied.
 To evaluate the uncertainty due to the shortage of coverage, we expanded the weighting region.
-If the data cover a region $x_{min} < x_{F} < x_{max}$ at a given $p_{T}$ and $p_{in}$, the weight at $x_F = x_{min}$ was used for $x_F < x_{min}$, and the weight at $x_F = x_{max}$ was used for $x_F > x_{max}$.
-For $p_{in} < 3$ GeV/$c$, where no data were available, we used the weight for $p_{in} = 3$ GeV/$c$ for the uncertainty evaluation.
+In $3 \le p_{in} \le 1000$ GeV/$c$ region, if the data cover a region $x_{min} < x_{F} < x_{max}$ at a given $p_{T}$ and $p_{in}$, the weight at $x_F = x_{min}$ was used for $x_F < x_{min}$, and the weight at $x_F = x_{max}$ was used for $x_F > x_{max}$.
+For $p_{in} < 3$ GeV/$c$ or $> 1000$ GeV/$c$, where no data were available, we used the weight for $p_{in} = 3$ GeV/$c$ or 1000 GeV/$c$ for the uncertainty evaluation.
 The difference of the fluxes applied these expanded weights from the flux with default weight was considered as systematic uncertainty.

 \item Fitting $\chi^2$ (Sys.
-4)
+5)

 In the fitting process described in Section~\ref{sec:parameterization}, the reduced $\chi^2$ values of the fitting were approximately 2 for almost all sections.
 The deviation of the reduced $\chi^2$ from unity suggests that the functional form used in the fitting does not perfectly describe the data, and this should be a source of systematic uncertainty.
 The simplest method to bring the reduced $\chi^2$ to unity is modifying $f_{p+A}$ for each $i$-th bin in $j$-th beam data such that the average of $f_{p+A}$ inside the bin matches the measured data $y_{ji}$: